Recognition of collapsible complexes is NP-complete: Bing's rooms and Bing's house with three rooms

 \section{Bing's rooms and Bing's house with three rooms}

 In our reduction we will need several auxiliary constructions that we suitably glue together.
 We present them in this section.

 \heading{Bing's rooms.} We will consider Bing's house as a simplicial complex obtained by gluing two smaller simplicial complexes called Bing's rooms.
 Later we will use these rooms for building more complicated Bing's house with three rooms. \emph{Bing's room with a thin wall} is a complex depicted in Figure~\ref{f:rooms} on the left and \emph{Bing's room with a thick wall} is in the middle.
 The room with a thin wall contains only $2$-dimensional faces whereas the room with a thick wall contains one $3$-dimensional block obtained by thickening one of the walls.
-Both rooms contains two holes in the ground floor and on hole in the roof.
-If we suitably collapse the thick wall of Bing's room with a thick wall we obtain \emph{Bing's room with collapsed thick wall} on the right.
+Both rooms contains two holes in the ground floor and one hole in the roof.
+If, starting from Bing's house with thick wall, we collapse away the thick wall, we obtain a complex that we call \emph{Bing's room with collapsed thick wall}, shown on the right.
 (Note that the left bottom edge of the collapsed thick wall is still present although it is not contained in any 2-dimensional face.)

 \heading{Bing's house with \ifabstr two thick walls.\else one thin and one thick wall.\fi} If we rotate the ground floor of one of the rooms and we glue the two rooms together along the ground floor, we obtain \emph{Bing's house with \ifabstr two thick walls \else one thin and one thick wall\fi} as introduced by Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08}.
 See Figure~\ifabstr\ref{f:literal_g}\else\ref{f:thin_thick}\fi. \ifabstr \else